A New Voice in LGBTQ Publishing: Interview with CL Miller, Publisher at Duet

 What other kinds of books are you looking forward to publishing?
 Are there any themes/elements you’re looking for specifically?

 I’m going to speak generally here, because this is as relevant to Duet as it is to our adult titles.
 As I mentioned, while our company has its foundation in romantic fiction, we don’t like to follow traditional romance formulas.
-We publish love stories that have an additional dimension to them.
+We publish love stories that have an additional dimension to them. [pullquote] We view romance as a catalyst for characters to discover who they are and to find the courage to show themselves to the world.[/pullquote]

 We’re already looking to branch out to genres that aren’t singularly romantic.
 Our upcoming titles, both for Duet and Interlude, include fantasy, paranormal, adventure, and historical.
 We have a couple of novels in the pipeline where romance is secondary to the main story, so we’re looking forward to developing the literary fiction side of the business.
 In the meantime, we’re doing what we do best, and that’s well-written, genre-defying love stories.